-Basis of Presentation Pursuant to a plan of arrangement, effective May 15, 2003, common shares of TransCanada PipeLines Limited (TCPL) were exchanged on a one-to-one basis for common shares of TransCanada.
+Basis of Presentation

+Pursuant to a plan of arrangement, effective May 15, 2003, common shares of TCPL were exchanged on a one-to-one basis for common shares of TransCanada Corporation (TransCanada).
 As a result, TCPL became a wholly-owned subsidiary of TransCanada.
-The consolidated financial statements for the years ended December 31, 2004 and 2003 include the accounts of TransCanada, the consolidated accounts of all subsidiaries, including TCPL, and TransCanada's proportionate share of the accounts of the Company's joint venture investments.
-Comparative information for the year ended December 31, 2002 is that of TCPL, its subsidiaries and its proportionate share of the accounts of its joint venture investments at that time.
+The consolidated financial statements include the accounts of TCPL, the consolidated accounts of all subsidiaries and TCPL's proportionate share of the accounts of the Company's joint venture investments.